Exotic Tropical fruit from Hawaii

 It’s fun to try some new and exotic tropical fruit from Hawaii when visiting the islands and getting them directly from a roadside stand or farmers market.
 Hawaii is blessed with warm and temperate weather for growing a variety or tropical fruits yearly and produce more cycles of fruit per year.
 The variety of tropical fruit covers the gamut from commercially viable fruit like bananas and piExneapples to new unusual varieties of fruit including rambutan, cherimoya, dragon fruit and lychee, fruits that are more commonly found in southeast Asian countries.
 When tropical fruit are in season in Hawaii like mangoes, go out and try it because it will be fresh and truly delicious, also you’ll be supporting a local farmer or a farmers market when you are buying this fresh and locally grown.
 When visiting the islands it’s easy to find a variety of fresh fruit grown locally and offered in grocery stores, farmers markets, roadside stands or even growing wild along the side of the road if you care to climb and harvest them yourself.
 Finding some tropical fruit in season and trying something you are not familiar with is a fun and a delicious experience while visiting the islands and getting something fresh from a local source.

-Here are some of the more common to more unusual tropical fruits found all over Hawaii:
+Try these more common to unusual tropical fruits from Hawaii:

 Did you know that there are over 70 different varieties of bananas grown in Hawaii?
 Bananas are year round crops grown in Hawaii and they grow well in the lush and wet zones throughout the state.
 Eaten raw or cooked, bananas are packed with vitamins B6, potassium and fiber.
 Here’s a bit of trivia, did you know that bananas are not trees but really part of the herb family from the genus Musa?
 Ever try some of the smaller but yet flavorful Hawaiian bananas called apple bananas or manzano, these bananas are usually half the size and fatter than the Williams variety that is more common around the world.
 The apple bananas here are sweeter and delicious raw or even cooked into a dessert or savory dish.